 Annalise turns and walks towards the Ilum tree, a thick, twisting tree the color of stone.
 Its branches stuck straight up and dug into the ceiling.
 The earth below its trunk glowed softly with a blue aura.
 An unusually tall girl with unusually dark hair ran up behind Annalise and they exchange greetings.
 They walk notably far from each other

-“I suppose I am,” Hura muttered pulling of a wiggling root, wrapped around her arm.
+“Awake against my will mind you,” Hura muttered pulling of a wiggling root, wrapped around her arm.
 They continue walking up to the Ilum tree in the center of the cavern and enter a tunnel at the base of the hill where it sits.
 The tunnel is well worn and offers plenty of space for multiple people to walk through.
 It eventually opens up into a small circular cave structure.
 Above Hura and Annalise, blue, pulsating roots cover the ceiling and seem to creep along the walls as if stalking unseen prey.
 Hura stood with her hand on her hip, glaring with her nose turned upwards as if the roots somehow dishonored her.
 “I am so sick of having to pull these roots up every single luminmare.
-Why don’t we just move somewhere with more Ilum trees?
-These roots become dimmer every harvest.”
+These roots become dimmer every harvest, so why don’t we just move somewhere with more Ilum trees?”
 Hura pulled out a curved knife crowned with colorful jewels.

 “That reminds me,” Annalise said with forced casualness, happy with the opportunity to bring up the topic.
 “We found something last sovereun…”